Undocumented features of String#oct

 String#oct will adjust the base of the stringy number being converted to 2 (if prefixed with 0B), 8 (also the default, if prefixed with 0O), 10 (if prefixed with 0D), or 16 (if prefixed with 0X).
 Much to my surprise this behavior is not documented at ruby-doc.org .
 Is this the intended behavior and if so should the documentation be updated?
 If it is not the intended behavior, perhaps String#oct should raise an exception if someone tries to use this undocumented feature?

-Updated by yugui (Yuki Sonoda) over 4 years ago
+Updated by yugui (Yuki Sonoda) almost 6 years ago

 - Assignee set to matz (Yukihiro Matsumoto)